Here you will find short and clear answers to frequently asked questions.

 The volume of 10 litres offers the best compromise between capacity, space requirement and handling.
 At first glance, it may certainly seem more convenient to use a much larger container, but practice has shown that this only constitutes a shift, not a solution.
 The TROBOLO® wouldn’t have enough space to accommodate a larger container which would require a complex exterior installation and in addition to this, the container would still have to be emptied which would pose a challenge due to the greater weight.

 Technically, anywhere.
-Depending on the place of installation, there are different TROBOLO® models for indoor and outdoor use.
-Most TROBOLO® models work completely self-sufficient and offer high comfort even in very remote locations.
+Depending on the place of installation, there are different TROBOLO® models for indoor and outdoor use, e.g. for gardens, houses and tiny houses, campers and vans, and institutions.
+A TROBOLO® works completely self-sufficient and offers high comfort even in very remote locations.

 The ongoing expenses are limited exclusively to the use of inlays and litter.
 The latter is not needed for TROBOLO® models with an electric exhaust system.
 Instead, electricity costs arise which amount to less than 6 euros per year.